DNA helix

 “ … while our individual genetic makeup can help predict gene expression when we are younger, it is less useful in predicting which genes are ramped up or down when we’re older [more than 55 years old] … Identical twins, for example, have the same set of genes, but as they age, their gene expression profiles diverge, meaning that twins can age much differently from each other.”

 Isn’t that a cheering thought?
-Your genes are and will continue to have less and less influence on your health as you age.
+Your genes are (and will) continue to have less and less influence on your health as you age.
 It’s more and more down to you.
 Oh, that may be a scary thought, but I aim to help you out.
 I want you to see this as a time of opportunity.

 Genes and cancer